-Months Supply of Inventory (Year-End)
+Months Supply of Inventory (Year-End) An estimate of the number of months it will tak

 An estimate of the number of months it will take to deplete the current Inventory given recent sales rates

 Economists' note: MSI is a useful indicator of market conditions.
 The benchmark for a balanced market (favoring neither buyer nor seller) is 5.5 months of inventory.
 Anything higher is traditionally a buyers' market, and anything lower is a sellers' market.
 There is no single accepted way of calculating MSI.
 A common method is to divide current Inventory by the most recent month's Closed Sales count, but this count is a usually poor predictor of future Closed Sales due to seasonal cycles.
 To eliminate seasonal effects, we use the 12-month average of monthly Closed Sales instead.